RSipra/semantic_verification_engine/README.md

     - styling and deployment prep.

 4. Phase 4+: Enhancements! (the most exciting part)
-    - runtime NLP with DistilBERT (semantic answer checking, smarter hints, etc)
+    - Runtime NLP with DistilBERT (semantic answer checking, smarter hints, etc)
-    - tagging reference of q&a to HP book of origin
+    - Tagging reference of q&a to HP book of origin
-    - easter eggs and themed commands / elements
+    - Easter eggs and themed commands / elements
     - GUI and game state enhancements
+...

+5. Future vision / stretch goals: Explore and deploy innovative features, such as an auto-generated trivia mode powered by LLMs.

 **Project documentation**: